MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

         pass
 ```

 This method should iterate over our `abilities` list and call the `attack()` method on every ability.
-The method should total up the amount of every attack and return it at the end.
+Assume the attack method returns a number.
+This is the amount of damage done by the attack.
+The method should total the damage of each attack and return the total damage at the end of the function.

 It's easiest to use a Python `for` loop to iterate over the list of abilities.
-We've already seen how a `for` loop returns string values from a list of strings but it also works the same way with objects.
-The `for` loop will return our object that we can interact with just the way we would expect.
+You've already seen a `for` loop return string values from a list of strings here you will be returning ability objects from the abilities list.

+The `for` loop will return each object in the list, and you can call methods on those objects just like you would expect.

+The code snippet below shows how you might iterate over a list of dogs with a for loop and call the `bark()` on each.

 ```python
 class Dog: